patternfly/patternfly-elements/elements/pfe-clipboard/docs/index.md

 ::: section
 ## Overview
-A button to copy the current URL to the system clipboard.
+A button to copy the text to the system clipboard.
+By default it will copy the current URL, but it can also copy the text of an element, or arbitrary content set as a property on the component.

 <pfe-clipboard role="button" tabindex="0"></pfe-clipboard>
 :::